 Can Chickens Eat Honey Nut Cheerios?

-If we base it on the name, Honey nut Cheerios may seem like good food for chickens, but they’re actually not that good.
-The protein content is much lower here than what is found in the ordinary Cheerios.
-It also has a higher carbohydrate content with 74 per 100 grams and a sugar content of 22 per 100 grams.
+If we base it on the name, Honey Nut Cheerios may seem like good food for chickens, but they’re actually not that good.
+The protein content is much lower here than what is found in ordinary Cheerios.
+It also has a higher carbohydrate content of 74 per 100 grams and a sugar content of 22 per 100 grams.

 For this type of Cheerios, it’s better to refrain from feeding this to your chickens.
 While it may not be harmful in a big way, your chick’s egg production can still be affected and it may weaken your chicken in the long run.

 Can Baby Chickens Eat Cheerios?